iamyle0710/trip-planner/README.md

 # Trip Planner

 ## Introduction
 A trip planner in overall keep track of individual trip records.
 It allows user to add/edit/delete trips and each trip has its own list of todo items.
 In addition, users can set a reminder date and time to remind themselves the details of trips.
+[Click to check this application hosted on AWS S3](http://tripplanner.s3-website.us-east-2.amazonaws.com/)

 ## Code introduction
 - `src/common`